shaunpalmer/repos/README.md

-# repos
-It's a custom post type template for doing quotes
+# It's a custom post type template for doing quotes